geometryjs/geometry.js/INTERNAL.md

 - Circular dependencies using standard imports are not allowed.
 If a circular dependency is needed, it must be done using the `import type` syntax.
 If the code requires a logical circular dependency, the code should be refactored.
 - Functions or classes with cleanly isolated behaviour should be placed in the [helpers directory](./src/helpers/).
 - All exports are defined in the [index.ts](./src/index.ts) file.
-- When exporting anything, it should be exported by the index.ts file of the directory it is in.
-This index.ts file can then be imported by the index.ts file of the parent directory.
+- When importing within the library, importing directly from the file, that contains the desired code, not it's reexports is preferred to prevent circular dependencies.
 - Comments are written in English.
 - While commenting is encouraged, the variable names should be descriptive enough to not need comments when possible.
 - Properties and methods of classes should be private if possible.